http-samc/ramp-fe-challenge/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+## Solution

+After mutating the transaction approval, the cache becomes out of sync with the data. `useCustomFetch` provides a `clearCache` function, but in order to preserve the valid portions of the cache, I instead used the `clearCacheByEndpoint` function to clear the `paginatedTransactions` and the `transactionsByEmployee` endpoints, which hadn't been updated with the latest change in the approval status.
+Next time these are queried, there will be a loading state as they will be refetched.

 ## Submission

 **IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.